Smooth cuboids in group theory: Tensors and unipotent group schemes

-The centroid satisfies the following universal property.
-If $t$ is also $A$-bilinear for some $\alg$-algebra $A$, then $\Cent(t)$ contains a $\alg$-subalgebra isomorphic to $A$.
-That is, $\Cent(t)$ is the largest $\alg$-algebra $A$ such that $t$ is $A$-bilinear.
+Thus, $t$ is $\Cent(t)$-bilinear.
+Additionally, the centroid satisfies the following universal property.
+If $t$ is also $A$-bilinear for some $\alg$-algebra $A$, then there is a unique ring homomorphism $A\rightarrow\Cent(t)$ such that the action of $A$ on $U$, $W$, and $T$ is that of $\Cent(t)$; cf.~\cite[Lem.~6.8$(ii)$]{Wilson/12}.

 \begin{lem} If $t$ is fully-nondegenerate, then $\Cent(t)$ is commutative. \end{lem}

 \begin{proof} Take $(\alpha,\beta,\gamma),(\alpha',\beta',\gamma')\in \Cent(t)$; then for all $u\in U$ and all $w\in W$,